gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 The user list is stored in the user session and the JSP adds or removes a name from the list depending on which button is pressed.

-Try opening http://localhost:8080/webExercise1/jspexample3.jsp in a differnt browser to the one you are using by default.
+Try opening http://localhost:8080/webExercise1/jspexample3.jsp in a different browser to the one you are using by default.
 (Edge, Chrome or Firefox).
 You should see the same page but with no entries in the names list.
-This is because the differnt browser has extablished a new unique session with its own names list as if you are a differnt user.
+This is because the differnt browser has established a new unique session with its own names list as if you are a different user.

 ## The List Objects

-At the top of the page in the java section deliminated by the <% %> escape characters, you will see the code which drives this page.
+At the top of the page in the java section delimited by the <% %> escape characters, you will see the code which drives this page.

-You will see we are importing a List interace and it's implementation ArrayList from the standard jave colletions library
+You will see we are importing a List interface and its implementation ArrayList from the standard java collections library
 ```
 <%@ page import="java.util.List" %>
 <%@ page import="java.util.ArrayList" %>